The Purpose of Legal Guardianship and When It Is Needed

 Your lawyer may handle this process on your behalf, gathering the necessary documentation and filing the petition and related paperwork; only when complete does the case get set in your local probate court.
 Depending on the rules in your area and the circumstances of your case, your loved one may need to appear before the judge with you.

 How long does a guardianship last?

 While it would be nice to restore the rights of family members who need a guardian to ensure their health and safety, this is not always possible.
 This is because some guardianships are established due to progressive and/or terminal medical conditions, such as dementia, Alzheimer's disease, and similar conditions.
-In these cases, the guardianship generally ends when the senior passes away.
+In these cases, guardianship generally ends when the senior passes away.

 There are some cases, however, when it is possible for a person to have their rights restored.
-The court that approved a guardianship can also restore the person’s rights if their circumstances improve and they become capable of providing their own care and making sound decisions.
+The court that approved guardianship can also restore the person’s rights if their circumstances improve and they become capable of providing their own care and making sound decisions.

 It is important to note that guardianship comes with a built-in system to ensure everything is going smoothly.
 This includes regular reviews and assessments to ensure:

 - The guardian is acting in the best interests of the ward.